 small dining room ideas

 1. Small Dining Room Ideas Start With Choosing the Right Table

-Pro Tip: A pedestal base round table is even better for small dining rooms — with no legs in the corners, it is much easier to fit extra chairs around it when you have guests.
-For more small space furniture ideas check out our guide on minimalist home decor for small spaces.
+Pro Tip: A pedestal base round table is the most space-efficient dining table for small spaces — with no corner legs, it is much easier to seat extra guests when entertaining.
+For more furniture ideas check out our guide on small space furniture ideas.

 2. Use a Fold-Down or Extendable Table

-One of the most practical small dining room ideas is using a fold-down or extendable table.
-A fold-down wall-mounted table takes up virtually no space when folded up — and unfolds into a full dining surface when needed.
+One of the most practical small dining room ideas I have ever tried is a fold-down wall-mounted table.
+When I had a studio apartment, I mounted a fold-down table on my kitchen wall — it folded completely flat against the wall when not in use and unfolded into a proper dining surface when needed.

-An extendable table works beautifully as a small everyday table that expands to seat more guests when entertaining — giving you flexibility without permanently sacrificing floor space.
+What I recommend: A wall-mounted fold-down table is perfect for studio apartments and tiny kitchens.
+An extendable table works beautifully as a small everyday table that expands to seat more guests when entertaining.

+small dining room ideas